RPS Enterprise Fund

 Please note, this is not a hardship fund, nor is it simply intended to further your musical acumen.
 Duly, the fund is not available for music tuition, musical coaching, purchasing music or instruments, commissioning new music or new musical arrangements, or traditional presentation of concerts.

 Applications for both tiers are now closed.
-We regret we cannot accept late applications for this fund.
+We regret we cannot accept any further applications.
 We aim to notify applicants of outcomes by the end of April.
 In the meantime, for more information about the fund, please see the guidelines linked below.